nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 will execute the remove operation by:

 1. Searching of the food item in the fridge by looping through each food item.
-2. If the food item exist, check if removing the quantity will reduce the quantity to zero.
+2. If the food item exist, check if the quantity is greater than the available quantity in the fridge.
+3. If it is greater, an exception will be thrown to FridgeFriend.
+4. Otherwise, check if removing the quantity will reduce the quantity to zero.
-3. If it does not reduce to zero, then proceed to remove the required quantity.
+5. If it does not reduce to zero, proceed to remove the required quantity.
-4. If it does reduce to zero, then remove the food item completely.
+6. If it does reduce to zero, then remove the food item completely.
-5. Otherwise, throw an exception to FridgeFriend.
+7. Afterwards, check that by removing the food, the total quantity of that FoodCategory will not be lower than the minimum quantity.
+8. Return a warning message if the total quantity is lower than the minimum quantity to inform the user .

 The sequence diagram below shows how the `remove` operation works: